Instructors

 Rafael is a 2nd-degree IBJJF Black Belt in under UFC/PRIDE FC/TUF fighter Cristiano Marcello.
 He has accumulated almost 20 years of training and competing in Brazilian Jiu Jitsu, including extensive Mixed Martial Arts training in Curitiba, Brazil, where he trained with several MMA fighting legends.
 He is also an IBJJF-certified judge and referee, acting in multiple local and international tournaments such as the ADCC Open.
 Rafael’s teaching style reflects a deep love for Brazilian Jiu Jitsu, community, and supporting his students.

-Programs Taught - Fall 2023
+Programs Taught - Summer 2025

 Brazilian Jiu Jitsu